2 min read

 Insurance Priority for Passengers under the Minnesota No-Fault Act

-In Minnesota, the first avenue for pursuing financial recovery after a car accident is referred to as “no-fault.”
-The Minnesota No-Fault Act states that each injured person may potentially receive up to $20,000.00 for payment of medical bills and lost wages, even if they are at fault for accident.
-The process of determining whose insurance policy will be responsible for your no-fault expenses is governed through a priority set by law.
+The Minnesota No-Fault Act states that each injured person may potentially receive up to $20,000 for payment of medical bills and lost wages, even if they are at fault for the accident.
+A priority set by law determines whose insurance policy will be responsible for your no-fault expenses:

 Liability Claims for Passengers

-The second avenue for financial recovery is a claim against the person who is at fault for causing the accident.
+If the “no-fault” path doesn’t provide sufficient financial recovery, the second avenue is a claim against the at-fault person or party.
 This part of your claim is called the “liability” portion.
-Often, insurance companies will fight over who is at fault, and sometimes multiple parties will share a percentage of the blame for the accident.
+Often, insurance companies will fight over who is at fault, and sometimes multiple parties will share the blame for the accident.

-Seeking compensation from the at-fault driver’s insurance company can be further complicated when the at-fault driver is a close relative like a parent or spouse.
-In Minnesota, you have the right to sue the at-fault driver of the vehicle you are in no matter how they are related to you.
-Unfortunately, this rather common situation means that you may need to file a lawsuit against your own relative in order to get the compensation that you are entitled to according to law.
+• Seeking compensation from the at-fault driver’s insurance company can be further complicated when the at-fault driver is a close relative.
+In Minnesota, you have the right to sue the at-fault driver of the vehicle, regardless of relation.
+Unfortunately, this means that you may need to file a lawsuit against your own relative to get the compensation that you are entitled to according to law.

-For help navigating a car accident, dealing with insurance companies, and getting the full financial recovery that you are entitled to, please call our office at 651-493-0426 to schedule a free consultation with one of our experienced personal injury attorneys.
+For help navigating a car accident, dealing with insurance companies, and getting full financial recovery, call our office at 651-493-0426 or complete the free consultation form below.